khiemtq-cyber/HackVault/Regaxor:-Fuzzing-Regexes-for-Fun-and-Not-So-Much-Profit.md

 ## Footnotes

-1. The report IDs on [HackerOne](https://hackerone.com/) are sequential and global, meaning that a report with the ID "309567" precedes a report with the ID "309576".
+1. Report IDs on [HackerOne](https://hackerone.com/) are sequential and global, meaning that a report with the ID "309567" precedes a report with the ID "309576".
 Typically, when a report is a duplicate of another, the researcher who submitted the duplicate report is invited to participate in the original one; timestamps do not lie.